-The Corporation is the majority shareholder of West Rail Property Development Limited (WRPDL) and its subsidiaries, which collectively with the MTRCL as their project management agent are responsible for developing a number of large residential and commercial sites along the West Rail Line.
+Besides the Service Concession Agreement, a second major area of responsibility for the Corporation's is in meeting its obligations under the West Rail Shareholding Agreement that was signed with the Government in February 2000.
+Under the Agreement, the Corporation is the majority shareholder of West Rail Property Development Limited (WRPDL) and its subsidiaries, which collectively with the MTRCL as their project management agent are responsible for developing eleven large residential and commercial sites along the West Rail Line.